 My simple policy proposal is to deny the military the right to deploy combat troups in the absence of a Congressional Declaration of War.
-The last declaration of war was December 8, 1941.
+The last declarations of war were made during World War II.

 Because Congress is infamous for avoiding responsibility for anything, the number of foreign wars would instantly drop to zero which would be a good thing.

 The Department of Defense (formerly and more accurately known as the War Department) is the largest employer in the United States: 1.3 million on active duty, 742,000 civilian employees, 826, 000 National Guard and Reserves, 2 million retirees and their families, and who knows how many contractors.
 The DoD web site claims more that 3 million employees.
 The current budget is $524 billion.
 Assuming a 2017 Federal budget of $4 trillion, defense is about 13% of the total.
 Some web sites add in Veteran’s benefits and foreign aid thus increasing the “defense” budget to $880 billion.
 Calculated in this fashion, “defense” spending is over 20% of the Federal budget.